-But if you do not have proper light and dark wallpaper and looking for more, I will let you know how to get them or prepare for your own at the end of this guide.
-Stay with me.
+But if you do not have proper light and dark wallpaper and looking for more, I will let you know how to get them or prepare your own at the end of this guide.

-To do that, copy the contents of adwaita.xml from GitLab, and create a new XML file (the link is down below).
+To do that, copy the contents of adwaita.xml from GitLab and create a new XML file (the link is down below).
 You should see two tags inside this file – “filename” and “filename-dark”.
-These two XML tags contain the fully qualified path of both the wallpapers.
-Now, add the path to your images under these two tags, as I have shown below.
+These two XML tags contain the fully qualified path of both wallpapers.
+Add the path to your images under these two tags, as shown below.

 Third, save this file to /home/your_name/.local/share/gnome-background-properties with any name you want.
-If the “gnome-background-properties” are not there, create it.
+If the “gnome-background-properties” are not there, create them.
 For this example, I used my_cool_backgrounds.xml.

-Select your own custom light and dark wallpaper and enjoy.
+Select your custom light and dark wallpaper and enjoy.

-How to download or make your own dynamic wallpaper
+How to download or make your dynamic wallpaper

-Definitely, you must think, who has the time to find and create both day and night versions of wallpaper?
-There are several websites that give you dynamic wallpapers ready-made that you can easily download and install.
+You must think, “who has the time to find and create both day and night versions of wallpaper”?
+Several websites give you dynamic wallpapers ready-made that you can easily download and install.

 One website I would recommend is dynamicwallpaper.club which has some excellent high-quality wallpapers up to 6K for macOS.
 And you can easily download them.